dwhiffing/fury/content/nato/us/air/fighter/body.md

 [site](http://www.f-16.net/f-16_versions.html).
 In general terms variants were produced in ‘Block’ numbered groups indicating major upgrades.
-Historically the late ‘80s and early ‘90s saw a massive downsizing and sell-off of this ubiquitous and versatile fighter.
+Historically the late ‘80s and early ‘90s saw a massive downsizing and sell-off of this ubiquitous and adaptable fighter.
 Many went to the Air Guard, many went into long term preservation and yet more were sold to allies.
 In Northern Fury the 1988 level of production (180/year) was maintained right through 1993 and is planned to continue